earthai-tech/k-diagram/docs/source/user_guide/comparison.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Purpose:**
-This function creates a **polar bar chart** to visually compare key
+This function creates a polar bar chart, a novel visualization
+developed as part of the analytics framework in :cite:t:`kouadiob2025`,
-metrics across a set of distinct categories, most commonly different
+to visually compare key metrics across a set of distinct categories,
-**forecast horizons** (e.g., H+1, H+2, etc.).
-It is designed to
+most commonly different forecast horizons (e.g., H+1, H+2, etc.).
-answer questions like: "How does my model's uncertainty (interval
+It is designed to answer questions like: "How does my model's
-width) and central tendency (median prediction) evolve as it
+uncertainty (interval width) and central tendency (median prediction)
-forecasts further into the future?"
+evolve as it forecasts further into the future?"

 **Mathematical Concept:**
 The plot summarizes metrics for :math:`N` horizons (corresponding to